 Step Seven: Working With Your Tattoo Artist

-I always recommend that you share the design with your tattoo artist before your appointment.
-They might suggest tiny adjustments for the body—like adjusting line thickness for how it will hold up over years on skin, or shifting placement based on muscle anatomy.
+I always recommend sharing the design with your tattoo artist before your appointment.
+They might suggest tiny adjustments for the body — like fine-tuning line thickness for how it will hold up over years on skin, or shifting placement based on muscle anatomy.

 Most of my commissions run four to eight weeks from first message to final files.
 Larger or more complex pieces can take longer.
-Simpler pieces can move faster.
+Simpler ones can move faster.

-Therefore, if you have a target tattoo appointment, it’s smart to start the commission process at least two months ahead.
-That gives us room for the conversations, sketches, and refinements without rushing the art.
+If you have a target tattoo appointment in mind, it’s smart to start at least two months ahead.
+That gives us room for the conversations, the sketches, and the refinements without rushing the art.

 Ready to Start Your Custom Tattoo Design?

-If reading through this process feels right—like you’re ready to actually invest in original ink instead of settling for flash—reach out through my tattoo commission page.
+If reading through this process feels right — like you’re ready to invest in original ink instead of settling for flash off a wall — reach out through my tattoo commission page.
 Tell me what you’re carrying and where you’re stuck.
-We’ll figure it out together.
+I’ll figure it out with you, one line at a time, the same way every piece on this page began.

 For the full picture of what tattoo commission art actually means and why people choose it, you might also want to read why a tattoo commission beats any flash design.